Skip to content

 9. Restore Windows Photo Viewer

-With the Windows 10 update, Microsoft introduced the Photos app which replaced the Photo Viewer app as the default app to open image files.
+With the Windows 10 update, Microsoft introduced the Photos app to replace the Photo Viewer app as the default app to open image files.
 The good thing is that the Photo Viewer app is still present in the OS but remains disabled by default.
 In case you want to use it, you can restore the old app with the following registry hack.

 1. Open the Notepad app.
 To do so, click on the Windows icon in the taskbar, type “notepad” in the search box, and click on Notepad.